 The eighth episode of the second season of Tiny Toon Adventures, and the 73rd episode in both production and broadcast order.
 It was written by Renee Carter, Sarah Creef, and Amy Crosby, three then-eighth grade girls, with a prologue and epilogue written by the show's writing staff.

-The episode begins with a short called Fleche De Lard, wherein Hamton is a brave medieval hero known as "Sir Hamton the Prudent", and sets off to rescue the lovely Lady May from the evil Lord Sebastian, and Plucky is Knave Pluck, his royal sword carrier.
+The prologue begins with a short called Fleche De Lard, wherein Hamton is a brave medieval hero known as "Sir Hamton the Prudent", and sets off to rescue the lovely Lady May from the evil Lord Sebastian, and Plucky is Knave Pluck, his royal sword carrier.
 After defeating Lord Sebastian, Hamton is about to kiss Lady May, when Buster and Babs interrupt the ending to complain about another mediocre script that they're not a part of.
 As they leave to talk to the writers, Hamton complains that he finally got an episode where he was the star and got the girl.
 As Hamton rants, Plucky kisses Lady May behind his back.

 Buster and Babs walk up to the writer's staff room, wherein the writers are playing a game of Go Fish and waiting on a pizza they ordered.
 The writers ask Buster and Babs if they're the pizza people, and Buster slams the door on them.
 Babs then decides that she and Buster will talk to Steven Spielberg about getting their own episode, and they tunnel their way to the Warner Bros.
 Studio.